 So what do we know now?
 Respect The Nose!
 We now know a dog’s walk is much more about his nose than about his legs and lungs and that, for some dogs, 10 minutes of mental enrichment can be the equivalent of 30 minutes of physical activity.

-- Give your dog variety– take him to lots of different places!
+- Take him to different places!
 Don’t forget your reactive dog or senior dog who too often get isolated but who will benefit greatly from being able to sniff and explore different places.
 Sniffspot is a great resource to find new, safe spaces for your dog – young, old, reactive or social!

 - With puppies always be sure to socialize correctly by pairing the new spaces and activities with great stuff (food and fun!).